Alessia Cara: 2021–present: In the Meantime and Love & Hyperbole

 On July 2, 2021, Cara announced that the lead singles "Sweet Dream" and "Shapeshifter" from her third studio album would be released on July 15, 2021.
 The announcement of this release came after five days of cryptic posts on Instagram and Twitter, each with pictures that would turn out to be related to the music videos for the singles.
 The music video for "Sweet Dream" was released that same day, while the music video for "Shapeshifter" was released on July 23, 2021.
 A riddle to help fans decode the title of the album was sent to Cara's emailing list the day before.

 On August 2, 2021, it was announced that Cara would be releasing "The Use In Trying", an original song for the 2021 animated movie PAW Patrol: The Movie, on August 10, 2021.
 On August 5, 2021, it was announced that Cara wrote and sang "Feel You Now", the theme song for Blade Runner: Black Lotus.
+Cara was later revealed to have recorded a total of four songs for the series, two of which were released through the soundtrack on November 5, 2021.

 On August 31, 2021, another clue about the album was sent to Cara's emailing list, this time an image of five clocks all pointing towards 9:24.
 On September 2, 2021, Cara revealed the album's cover and announced that it is titled In the Meantime and would be released on September 24, 2021.
 On September 10, 2021, Cara collaborated with the Mexican rock band The Warning, on a cover of "Enter Sandman", which was released on the charity tribute album The Metallica Blacklist.
 This particular cover was famously used for the teaser trailer of the 2022 strategy role-playing video game Marvel's Midnight Suns.

 On September 24, 2021, Cara's album In the Meantime was released alongside the music video for the song "Best Days".
 The album was met with critical acclaim from music critics, praising Cara's introspective and vulnerable lyricism.
 Cara starred in the 2021 edition of Yearly Departed, which was released in December 2021 on Amazon Prime Video, and performed "My Heart Will Go On" at the end of the production.

 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.